 Fireflies undergo complete metamorphosis, which has four life stages: egg, larva, pupa, and adult.

-Their bioluminescence is vital in the adult stage, as it helps them locate others of their kind, and, more importantly, suitable mates.
-Their flashes follow a pattern and are species-specific.
-They may be as simple as a single flash up to a series of pulsing flashes, or even a continuous glow.
+Their bioluminescence is vital in the adult stage, as it helps them locate others of their kind and, more importantly, suitable mates.
+Their flashes follow a pattern and are species-specific but highly varied.
+They may be as simple as a single flash up to a series of pulsing flashes or even a continuous glow.
+In some cases, both sexes flash; in others, only the male.
+Some don’t do it at all, or only their larvae light up, and the adults do not.
+Others use both flashing and pheromones to attract mates.
+Male Synchronous Fireflies, Photinus carolinus, are multi-talented—they may either flash randomly, synchronize their flashes, or even flash in waves across the hillsides of the Great Smoky Mountains where they’re commonly found.
+See them on video

 To attract females, males fly around flashing until chosen by one of the females who are observing them from the ground or while perching on vegetation.
-A female chooses a mate based on his flash pattern (and pheromones, with some species).
+A female selects a mate based on his flash pattern (and pheromones, with some species).
 When one interests her, she answers with a flash of her own.
 A few days after mating, she lays about 500 eggs singly or in groups, in or on damp soil.
 In some species, the eggs glow and will flash when gently tapped.
 Eggs hatch in about a month.

 Larvae